harrietrc/loadimpact-docs/jekyll/_v4/integrations/circleci-integration.md

 <h1>Purpose</h1>

-This guide and sample describes how to integrate Load Impact 4.0 with CircleCI.
+This guide and sample describes how to integrate LoadImpact 4.0 with CircleCI.
 Your exact installation and needs may vary and your business needs should be taken into consideration when designing your integration.
 This document follows a sample.
 Supporting files for the below sample are available in our [GitHub repo](https://github.com/loadimpact/k6-circleci-example).
-This guide will help you get up and running with k6, CircleCI and Load Impact Insights (with build notifications sent to Slack).
+This guide will help you get up and running with k6, CircleCI and LoadImpact Insights (with build notifications sent to Slack).
 This guide assumes you are familiar with k6 and CircleCI.

 - TOC
 {:toc}

 ## Background

-Load Impact believes in goal oriented and automated load testing.
+LoadImpact believes in goal oriented and automated load testing.
 That's why we built k6 to work well in these environments, integrating nicely with services like CircleCI, the continuous integration and delivery platform.
 This enables you to automatically run tests against your websites, APIs, microservices, web apps, or anything else you may want to monitor for performance regressions over time.

 It's highly advised to utilize thresholds in automated tests, so you can pass or fail your builds based on the outcome of your performance test.
 Refer to [this article]({{ site.baseurl }}/4.0/test-scripting/thresholds/) for more information on thresholds.

 ## Prerequisites

-- A Load Impact account
+- A LoadImpact account
   - Trial or paid plan
-- Load Impact API key
+- LoadImpact API key
 - Test scripts for what you want to test
   - You may utilize our script in lieu of one of yours
 - Familiarity with CircleCI